rockset/rockset-js/packages/cli/README.md

   "source_root": "src"
 }

 #.
-Download your existing query lambdas from Rockset's API Server
+Download your existing Query Lambdas from Rockset's API Server
 #.
-This will download the latest versions of your query lambdas
+This will download the latest versions of your Query Lambdas
 #.
 You can also download lambdas by tag using the -t flag
 $ rockset project:download
 Downloaded lambda commons.QLBar